St. Luke's

 Swimming

-Swimming will be in the Autumn term, this will need to be paid for before we go.
+Swimming will be in the Summer term, this will need to be paid for before we go.
 Children will need their swimming costume/ swimming trunks, a towel and a swimming hat (for all children).
 It is advisable that the children take an extra set of underwear and socks just in case.
-Goggles are optional.
+Goggles are optional. .

 Other Helpful Hints